onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Nova Metadata Parameters.rst

 In this example, the ``{vm-type}`` has been defined as ``oam_vm`` to represent an OAM VM.
 An incremental heat module is used to deploy the OAM VM.
-The OAM VM attaches to an internal control network which has a ``{network-role}`` of ``ctrl``.
+The OAM VM attaches to an ONAP internal network which has a ``{network-role}`` of ``ctrl``.
 A maximum of four OAM VMs can be deployed.
 The environment file contains the four IP addresses that each successive OAM VM will be assigned.
 The ``vf_module_index`` is used as the index to